fabiopacificicom/inboxAI/README.md

 Visit and download the desired models from the ollama website.

+## Features:
+- [x] Connects with a custom maibox via SMTP
+- [x] Connects with the Ollama AI server
+- [x] Set AI Assistant and classifier to handles incoming messages
+- [x] Process the incoming messages and generate a reply
+- [x] Insert a Google Calendar Event if necessary
+- [ ] Classify the incoming message (WIP)

 ## General Requirements:
 - Install Ollama in your system, see the download page [here]()